Render options

 Reference render parameters in a file name

-File name can also be dynamic.
-This can achieved by referencing a render parameter value.
-For example, setting the Instant download file name to:
+File names can also be dynamic.
+This can be achieved by referencing a render parameter value, including the project and template names.
+For example, setting the Video file name to:

 curl -X POST \